Integrating the Wigner Distribution on subsets of the phase space, a Survey: Preliminaries Definitions

 and the latter formula allows us to give the following definition. \begin{defi} Let $a\in \mathscr S'(\RZ)$.
 We define the Weyl quantization $\opw{a}$ of the Hamiltonian $a$, by the formula to be understood weakly as

 \end{defi} We note that the sesquilinear mapping

 is continuous so that the above bracket of duality $ \poscal{a}{\mathcal W(u,v)}_{\mathscr S'(\R^{2n}), \mathscr S(\R^{2n})} $ makes sense.
 We note as well that a temperate distribution $a\in\mathscr S'(\RZ)$ gets quantized by a continuous operator $\opw a$ from $\mathscr S(\R^{n})$ into $\mathscr S'(\R^{n})$.
 This very general framework is not really useful since we want to compose our operators $\opw{a}\opw{b}$.
 A first step in this direction is to look for sufficient conditions ensuring that the operator $\opw{a}$ is bounded on $L^{2}(\R^{n})$.
 Moreover, for $a\in \mathscr S'(\RZ)$ and $b$ a polynomial in $\C[x,\xi]$, we have the composition formula, {{~\bf Notations}!$a\sharp b$} which involves here a finite sum.
-This follows from (2.1.26) in \cite{MR2599384} where several generalizations can be found (see in particular in that reference the integral formula (2.1.18) which can be given a meaning for quite general classes of symbols). \begin{pro} Let $a$ be a tempered distribution on $\RZ$.
+This follows from (2.1.26) in \cite{MR2599384} where several generalizations can be found (see in particular in that reference the integral formula (2.1.18) which can be given a meaning for quite general classes of symbols).
+As a consequence of \eqref{gfcd44+}, we get that {{~\bf Notations}!$\poi{a}{b}$}

+where $\poi{a}{b}$ is called the \emph{Poisson bracket} of $a$ and $b$. \begin{pro} Let $a$ be a tempered distribution on $\RZ$.
 Then we have

 \end{pro} \begin{proof} In fact we have from \eqref{eza654}, $u,v\in \mathscr S(\R^{n})$,

 so that defining for $(x,\xi)\in \RZ$ the operator $\sigma_{x,\xi}$ by {{~\bf Notations}!$\sigma_{x,\xi}$}